-Whereas, Jackson Road from N. Maple Road to Revena Blvd has four (4) narrow vehicular lanes and no bike lanes or marked pedestrian crossing locations between N. Maple Rd and Revena Blvd, lane conversion and five (5) against,
+Whereas, Jackson Road from N. Maple Road to Revena Blvd has four (4) narrow vehicular lanes and no bike lanes or marked pedestrian crossing locations between N. Maple Rd and Revena Blvd,

 Whereas, On February 2, 2012 MDOT held a public meeting at Slauson Middle School in Ann Arbor and presented a proposal for 4 to 3 Lane conversion of the traffic lanes at Jackson Road from east of N. Maple Road to Revena Blvd,